 If your expectation is to receive full value for the business when the time comes to leave then you should put as much effort into protecting it as you did building it.
 And perhaps the most important step of all is to document and communicate your plans.

-Many business owners have started the process of planning for succession of the business, but few have seen it through.
-According to BEI’s 2019 Business Owner Study, 79 percent of business owners don’t have a written plan in place for the future ownership of the business, and only about half have discussed their plans with family (54 percent) and internal stakeholders (45 percent).
+Only about a third of business owners (35 percent) have started the process of planning for succession of the business, with 8 percent seeing it through, according to the 2022 MassMutual Business Owner Perspectives Study.
+In addition, less than half have discussed their plans with family (47 percent) and internal stakeholders (41 percent).